 If you can’t immediately pay the taxes you owe, consider some stress-reducing alternatives.
-You can apply for an IRS installment agreement, suggesting your monthly payment amount and due date and getting a reduced late payment penalty rate.
+You can apply for an IRS installment agreement suggesting your monthly payment amount and due date and get a reduced late payment penalty rate.
 You also have various options for charging your balance on a credit card.
 There is no IRS fee for credit card payments, but the processing companies charge a convenience fee.
 Electronic filers with a balance due can file early and authorize the government’s financial agent to take the money directly from their checking or savings account on the April due date, with no fee.

 Request an Extension of Time to File

 If the clock runs out, you can get an automatic six-month extension bringing the filing date to October 17, 2022 – but make sure you pay by the April 18 due date.
 However, the extension does not give you more time to pay any tax due.
 You will owe interest on any amount not paid by the April deadline, plus a late payment penalty if you have not paid at least 90 percent of your total tax by that date.